top of page

 WHAT SHOULD I DO IF MY CAMPER WILL BE DROPPED OFF LATE ON OPENING DAY?

-If you have questions prior to summer about late drop off, please email us at register@thefirs.org.
+If you have questions prior to summer about late drop off/early pick up, please email us at register@thefirs.org.

 WHAT HAPPENS IF MY CAMPER NEEDS TO LEAVE CAMP EARLY?